Marijuana Opportunity Reinvestment and Expungement Act: Marijuana Opportunity Reinvestment and Expungement Act of 2021

 Nadler reintroduced the bill to Congress on May 28, 2021, with some changes.
 On September 30, 2021, the House Committee on the Judiciary referred the bill for a vote by the House.
 On March 24, it was scheduled to be considered for a House floor vote sometime the following week, pending a House Rules Committee hearing.
 On March 30, the Rules Committee cleared the bill for a House floor vote with amendments related to immigration, studies on workplace and traffic safety, and security clearances.
-On April 1, the bill passed in the House on a 220–204 vote.
+On April 1, the bill passed in the House on a 220–204 vote, largely along party lines.
+However, the bill died in the Senate, partly due to Democrats not not having enough votes to prevent any potential filibuster of the bill.